RotemArdani/CollaborativeCodeEditor/README.md

 ## Future Optimizations
 if had more free time I would:
-- Persist mentor role across sessions using a database or localStorage.
+- Persist mentor id across sessions using a database or localStorag (so mentor will be save even after reload/diconnect).

 - Enhance UI interactivity for a smoother user experience.